 There are many other summer squashes worth mentioning.
 These include:

-While each has a taste that’s truly unique, I like to experiment by mixing and matching a variety of summer squashes in the garden, and combining them in my favorite recipes.
+While each has a taste that’s truly unique, I like to experiment by mixing and matching a variety of summer squashes in the garden and combining them in my favorite recipes.

-How Many Is Enough?
+How Many Plants Are Enough?

 Since summer squash can be so prolific, it can be hard to know just how many seeds to buy and plant.